dekoza/mtgpl/DMC.rst

    Whenever Jedit Ojanen, Mercenary or another legendary creature enters the battlefield under your control, you may pay |mana_g|.
 If you do, create a 2/2 green Cat Warrior creature token with forestwalk.
 (It can't be blocked as long as defending player controls a Forest.)

-:mtgtip:`The Lady of Otaria<https://cards.scryfall.io/border_crop/front/d/9/d96a5a00-22a7-4a7b-a7e2-5c055a8384ba.jpg?1661391146|https://scryfall.com/card/dmc/35/the-lady-of-otaria?utm_source=api>`
+:mtgtip:`The Lady of Otaria<https://cards.scryfall.io/border_crop/front/d/9/d96a5a00-22a7-4a7b-a7e2-5c055a8384ba.jpg?1665528753|https://scryfall.com/card/dmc/35/the-lady-of-otaria?utm_source=api>`
    You may tap three untapped Dwarves you control rather than pay this spell's mana cost.

    At the beginning of each end step, if a land you controlled was put into your graveyard from the battlefield this turn, reveal the top four cards of your library.
-Put any number of Dwarf cards from among them into your hand and the rest on the bottom of your library in a random order.
+Put any number of Dwarf cards from among them into your hand.
+Put the rest on the bottom of your library in a random order.

 :mtgtip:`Ohabi Caleria<https://cards.scryfall.io/border_crop/front/8/2/82003d72-5138-4341-a53a-62b794f2bce1.jpg?1661064630|https://scryfall.com/card/dmc/36/ohabi-caleria?utm_source=api>`